How to Say Here, There, and Over There in Arabic: Complete Beginner's Guide

 - Over there in Arabic is هُنَالِكَ (hunaalika).
 This is an advanced bonus word!
 Use it for objects that are very far away.

-Additional Phrase Using Hunaa (هُنَا)
+Additional Phrases Using Hunaa (هُنَا)

 - إِلَى هُنَا: over here